100% Welcome Bonus up to £/$/€200

 Hong Kong Tower slot.

-ELK Studio’s website says: “We Build Great Casino Games”.
+ELK Studio’s website says: “We Build Great Casino Games.”
 I’d agree with that!
 Short and sweet, there’s nothing much else to add, is there?

 This game sees Elk Studios heading east with a colourful game showcasing Hong Kong’s amazing harbour (forget Sydney and New York at New Year, try watching the fireworks over Hong Kong harbour from Kowloon side).

-They know their Yin from their Yang too- this slot has all its energy in balance and can serve up some big red Lai See packets- you’ll think Chinese New Year has come early.
+Elk Studios sure know their Yin from their Yang too- this slot has all its energy in balance and can serve up some big red Lai See packets- you’ll think Chinese New Year has come early.

 99 Ways to Win

-Hong Kong light show
+Hong Kong Light show

-The world’s largest light and sound show with laser beam, searchlights and music is now online!
+The world’s largest light and sound show with a laser beam, searchlights and music is now online!
 You’ll see it on Hong Kong Tower.

 Wheels of Fortune

-The 3 Wheels of the Sky sit on top of the Hong Kong Tower.
+The 3 Wheels of the Sky sit on top of the Hong Kong Tower building.
 These are bonus fortune wheels with increasing win amounts.
-There is a guaranteed win on each hit- and bagging a level up arrow moves the action to the next wheel.
+You need to make a win on each of the different level wheels to progress onto the next more valuable wheel.

-more red Bonus symbols on any reel positions to trigger the Wheels of the Sky.
+You will need a blue Mystery Bonus symbol or three or more red Bonus symbols on any reel positions to trigger the Wheels of the Sky.

 Pearl of the Orient

-Hong Kong has many nicknames- Fragrant Harbour is one (a literal translation of the Cantonese word: 香港 or Hong Kong.
+Hong Kong has many nicknames- Fragrant Harbour is one (a literal translation of the Cantonese word: 香港 or Hong Kong.)
 Another is “Pearl of the Orient” which also doubles up as the name of another feature in the game.